jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ---

-### Green house gases (GHG) and their impact on climate
+### Greenhouse gases (GHG) and their impact on climate

-THe following is the linear trend to see evolution of emission in GHG for each countries for
+The following is the linear trend to see the evolution of emissions in GHG for each country, it uses same linear model as mentionned above for temperature chage.
 <iframe src="https://jessy-ledu.github.io/assets/Projects/climate-change-a-global-data-analysis/interactive_map_with_dropdown_GHG_trend.html"
         width="100%"
         height="600"